 Reasonable accommodations refer to modifications necessary to ensure that College requirements do not discriminate against students with disabilities or have the effect of excluding students on the basis of disability.
 A reasonable accommodation helps to minimize, as much as possible, the limitations resulting from the disability and provides the individual with an equal opportunity to participate in College programs and activities.
 The College is not required to make a modification that it can demonstrate would substantially alter an essential element of a College requirement, standard or program.

-The Student Disability Service coordinates accommodations for students with learning disabilities, visual and hearing impairments, chronic medical conditions, traumatic brain injury (TBI), Attention Deficit (Hyperactivity) Disorder (ADHD), psychological disabilities and orthopedic/mobility disorders.
-Accommodations may include extended time on timed tests, alternative formats for print materials, captioning, ASL interpreters, notetakers, scribes, lecture notes, permission to audio record lectures, short-term extensions, assistive software and elimination of physical barriers.
+Student Disability Service coordinates accommodations for students with learning disabilities, visual and hearing impairments, chronic medical conditions, traumatic brain injury (TBI), Attention Deficit (Hyperactivity) Disorder (ADHD), psychological disabilities, and orthopedic/mobility disorders.
+Accommodations may include extended time on timed tests, alternate formats for print materials, captioning, ASL interpreters, note-takers, scribes, lecture notes, permission to audio record lectures, short-term extensions, assistive software and elimination of physical barriers.
 We will always consult with faculty members in advance if there is any question about whether an accommodation will alter a fundamental course or program requirement.

-Once a student has registered with the Student Disability Service, Director Monica Vance or Assistant Director Jenna Rose will draft a formal Accommodations Letter.
-Students are given copies of the letter to bring to each of their professors.
+Once a student has registered with Student Disability Services, Director Monica Vance or Assistant Director Jenna Rose will draft a formal Accommodations Letter.
+Students are given copies of the letter to share with each of their professors.
 We encourage students to arrange individual meetings with faculty members as soon as they receive the letter, so that there is an opportunity to meet privately to discuss needs.
 Please be aware that disability status and accommodations are highly private.
 Please do not share students' information with others unless the student has given you explicit permission.
-Please know that at times, even after receiving a letter from our office, some students may elect not to pursue an accommodation.
+Please know that, at times, even after receiving a letter from our office, some students may elect not to utilize an accommodation.

-The Student Disability Service is not able to provide retroactive accommodations.
+Student Disability Services is not able to provide retroactive accommodations.
 Students must register with Student Disability Services first and submit appropriate clinical documentation of a disability.
 Accommodations begin once the student has a formal accommodations letter.

 We will aim to contact you well in advance of a course if we discover that a students' needs require additional preparation time (e.g., arranging scribes, lab assistants, electronic course materials, captioning, etc).
 Some course materials (e.g., electronic texts, recordings, Braille or tactile diagrams) can take weeks to arrange.
 At times, students may develop disability concerns during the course of the semester.
 We will do our best to give you as much notice as possible.